-Ethos is the property that determines our moral conduct.

 50. Every specific element of ethos that has been mentioned within the Oracle originates, from the concept of philosophy.

-51. This form of theism is not linked to religion or science, but to the elementary fundamentals of philosophy.
+51. This form of philosophy is not linked to religion or science, but to the elementary fundamentals of philosophy.

 52. As with logos, ethos is one of the original pillars of the ancient Greek democracy and philosophy.